UMDBPP/BalloonDataAnalysis/README.md

 # BalloonDataAnalysis
-R scripts for analyzing and visualizing balloon data
+`R` scripts for analyzing and visualizing balloon data

-R (https://www.r-project.org/) is a versatile scripting language made for statistical applications, data management, and visualization.
+`R` (https://www.r-project.org/) is a versatile scripting language made for statistical applications, data management, and visualization.
 This R package performs data parsing and anaylsis tools useful to the University of Maryland Balloon Payload Program (UMDBPP).

 ### Installation
-This package is not currently on CRAN.

-In order to install you will need the "devtools" package:

-`install.packages("devtools")`

-After devtools installs you can then install from this repository:
+Make sure `R` is installed, and open a new `R` session (console).

+Install `devtools` by running

+`install.packages("devtools")`,

+then you can run

 `devtools::install_github("UMDBPP/BalloonDataAnalysis")`

+ to install directly from GitHub.

 ### Usage

+In an `R` session, load the package using

+`library(BalloonDataAnalysis)`

-Type a question mark before function names to view their documentation and usage instructions.
+In `R`, use `help()` to view documentation and usage instructions.

 For instance, to see documentation on parsing payload data, type

-`?parsePayloadData`
+`help(read.payload)`

 ### Functions

-BalloonDataAnalysis::parsePayloadData

-BalloonDataAnalysis::joinData_interpolate

-BalloonDataAnalysis::plotMultiSeries_sameUnits

-BalloonDataAnalysis::plotMultiSeries_differentUnits

-BalloonDataAnalysis::coordinatePointsMap_static

-BalloonDataAnalysis::coordinatePointsMap_html
+BalloonDataAnalysis::read.payload

+BalloonDataAnalysis::join.interpolate

+BalloonDataAnalysis::map.points